MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Example of Recommendation

-23 of the files on your home page (Figure 9.2.7.1), and 26 files on the [PAGE Z] page (Figure 9.2.7.2) are not compressed.
+23 of the files on your homepage (Figure 9.2.7.1), and 26 files on the [PAGE Z] page (Figure 9.2.7.2) are not compressed.
 Activating Gzip compression on your server could reduce the size of them by an average of 74%.

 This will improve the load time on desktop and mobile phones of these two pages, as well as other pages on your site.

-Figure 9.2.7.1 – A list of files with code on your home page and potential reduction gains from compressing them.
+Figure 9.2.7.1 – A list of files with code on your homepage and potential reduction gains from compressing them.

 | Files        | Potential Gain          |
 | ------------- | ------------- |